limbernie/limbernie.github.io/_posts/2019-11-17-networked-htb-walkthrough.md

 Discovered open port 22/tcp on 10.10.10.146
 ```

 Nothing unsual with the open ports.
-Let\'s do one better with `nmap` scanning the discovered ports to establish their services.
+Let's do one better with `nmap` scanning the discovered ports to establish their services.

 ```
 # nmap -n -v -Pn -p22,80 -A --reason -oN nmap.txt 10.10.10.146